NBISweden/AGAT/docs/agat_how_does_it_work.md

     chr12	HAVANA	exon	1000	5000	.	+	.
 ID="zzz"
     chr12	HAVANA	CDS	1000	5000	.	+	0	ID="www"

+/!\\ Cases with only level3 features (i.e rast or some prokka files), sequential parsing may not work as expected if Parent/ID gene_id/transcript_id attributes are missing.
+Indeed all features will be the child of only one newly created Parent.
+To create a parent per feature or group of features, a common tag must be used to group them correctly (by default gene_id and locus_tag but you can set up the ones of your choice).
+See [Particular case](#particular-case).

 ### Particular case